+- What is NWWSC’s teaching method?
+When you learn surfing on your own, with no real instruction to get started with, it’s definitely trial and error…with an underscore of error.
+All of our surf coaches learned surfing this way, organically.
+We didn’t have the teaching methods offered like there is today.
+The years of experience we spent figuring out how to surf and excel in it is combined in our camps for you.
+Our proven 15 year NWWSC methodology of teaching and coaching surfing is shared in every camp and lesson.
+It’s a highly successful and comprehensive approach.
+Why not receive the essential knowledge, skills and techniques when you’re starting to surf so you can also excel and in much less time, with a lot less frustration and perhaps even safer.
 We begin each camp and retreat with a thorough and comprehensive on-beach teaching of how to survey the conditions for your surfing level and how to use the 6 forecast ingredients to create the “recipe for a perfect wave” at that beach location.
 We follow this with the 12 essential skills taught in layers of understanding on the beach with your surfboards.
 Once the group has a confident grasp of these skills, then we enter the water to challenge their newly learned skills in the waves.
 Our surf coaches are exceptional at fine tuning student’s “pop ups”, their surf stance and position, their paddling technique and their ability to read waves.
 With these methods combined, you’re bound for success in your surfing future!

-- 5. What swimming level do I need to have before joining a camp or retreat?
+- What swimming level do I need to have before joining a camp or retreat?
 Having advanced beginner swimming skills is essential.
 You need to be able to swim in to shore and/or tread water for a few minutes, in the case your leash was to rip off your ankle or break and you were separated from your surfboard.
 Usually this would be similar to swimming two lengths of an Olympic pool and being able to tread water in the deep end.
 You want to be in relatively good physical condition to start surfing.
-We don’t recommend joining a NWWSC camp or retreat if you’re pregnant, have major health concerns, are injured or taking medications that could negatively affect your swimming ability.
+We don’t recommend joining a NWWSC camp, clinic or lesson, if you’re pregnant, have major health concerns, are injured or taking medications that could negatively affect your swimming ability.
 FYI- swimming is a great cross trainer for surfing.

-- 7. Does NWWSC carry insurance?
+- Does NWWSC carry insurance?
 Yes, we cover each and every student with accidental insurance along with our company’s liability coverage.
-Personal medical insurance information must be provided to NWWSC Director prior to participating in a lesson, camp, clinic, or retreat.
+Personal medical insurance information must be provided to NWWSC Director prior to participating in a lesson, camp, or clinic.
 Most importantly though, we have in place a strong safety net for each camp.
 We have experienced and skilled surf coaches.
-See more about them and their training at Our Crew webpage.
+(See more about them and their training at Our Crew webpage.)
 We teach with soft top boards and provide Gath surf helmets for our student’s safety.
 We always have a rescue surfboard and first aid kit available on the beach, in case of an emergency.
 We instruct all students on how to get out of a rip current (riptide) and how to signal for help.
 All students are taught and drilled on the “cover up” to protect their face and heads from surfboard impact.
 In fact, I’ve been told a number of times by fellow surfers that they can always tell who our past students are because they remember when they’ve wiped out to “cover up”.